vinceskahan/v5wiki/forecasting.md

   </body>
 </html>
 ```

+### Options for included files

-These are the options for the various includes:
+These are the options for the various include files (the files that end in .inc such as forecast_table.inc):
 ```
 [forecast_table_settings]
     source = NWS